 Bachelor of Science in Civil Engineering

-A civil engineer works in the oldest branch of engineering and is typically engaged in design, construction, operation and maintenance of facilities and infrastructure, such as buildings, roads, bridges, airports, tunnels, water supply and waste water disposal systems.
-With its emphasis on applications rather than theory – the distinctive feature of Georgia Southern’s engineering program – the CE curriculum provides its students with a broad exposure to the major areas within the discipline of civil engineering: environmental, geotechnical, structural, and transportation.
+A civil engineer plans and designs facilities and infrastructure, such as buildings, roads, bridges, airports, tunnels, water supply and waste water disposal systems.
+The civil engineering curriculum emphasizes application over theory, giving you a broad exposure to the major areas within the discipline of civil engineering including construction, environmental, geotechnical, structural or transportation.
+You will study and solve societal challenges, including how to provide safe drinking water, as well as designing and sustaining transportation systems.
 A total of 132 semester hours are required to satisfy general and professional requirements (see Curriculum for details).
 Professional Registration: in Georgia and other states in the U.S., the BS-CE degree along with the appropriate number of years of experience, and passing two 8-hour examinations (FE and PE), qualifies a graduate to become a licensed Professional Engineer (PE).
 The FE exam can be taken while a senior enrolled in the CE curriculum.

 - The requirements of the core curriculum and the CE program must be satisfied.